madebits/madebits.github.io/r/cpp-aes-tool.md

 <!--- tags: cpp encryption -->

 AES tool is a free command-line tool that encrypts / decrypts one file at a time using a password.
-I wanted an encryption tool to have around for casual encryption of files that meets my expectations :
+I wanted a small encryption tool to have around for casual encryption of files, that meets my expectations:

 * Self-contained, only dependant on standard C library.
 * Cross-platform.
 C source code available (GPL).
 Easy to compile on your own on any platform.